NavenAllen/AWS-SAA-C03-Course/18-Hybrid-and-Migration/notes.md

 Compute optimized
 Compute with GPU as above with GPU

-These are great for remote sites when ingestion is needed
+**These are great for remote sites when data processing on ingestion is needed**

 #### Snowmobile